HUMN 7002 Applied Imagination

 Coordinator Christy Hartlage Opens in new window

-Description This unit asks students to reflect upon imagination and its use in research, inquiry, and social action.
+Description This subject asks students to reflect upon imagination and its use in research, inquiry, and social action.
 It challenges students to develop an applied understanding of imagination in the development of creative responses to personal and social concerns.
 Underlying this exploration is a challenge to students to reflect upon the relationship between form, content and communication, objectivity and subjectivity, arts theory and practice, the writer, performer, artist and educator.
-The unit considers mediums for expression and communication; imagination as an analytical tool, and imagination as a means for understanding, communicating and enabling intentions and outcomes.
+The subject considers mediums for expression and communication; imagination as an analytical tool, and imagination as a means for understanding, communicating and enabling intentions and outcomes.

 Discipline Education Studies